christophwaibel/GH_Solar_V2/README.md

 How to install:
 - Check the releases [here](https://github.com/christophwaibel/GH_Solar_V2/releases) and put the SolarModel.dll and GHSolar.gha into your Rhino Grasshopper components folder.
-- For the current built navigate [here](GHSolar/bin) and get the SolarModel.dll and GHSolar.gha